All Episodes

 This is Chris Matthews.

-Why why'd Obama get involved in it?
+Why did Obama get involved in it?

-The president uh may benefit here.
+The president may benefit here.

-Yeah, he's let BP run the show said now, now he's untapped thing.
+Yeah, he's let BP run the show.

-He's got he took care of a crystal.
+He's got, he took care of McCrystal.

-It's gonna help him out here.
+It's going to help him out here.

-He's Looking like a leader now.
+He's looking like a leader now.

-That's that's what the spin's gonna be.
+That's what the spin's going to be.

 Obama finally taking control.